Quasa

 Understanding the Regulatory Landscape

-The EU Medical Devices Directive (MDD) was replaced by the EU Medical Device Regulation (MDR) and In-Vitro Medical Device Regulation (IVDR) on May 26, 2021.
-However, the time for moving all devices has been extended.
-With the support of the European Parliament, Medtech producers will have time to recertify until 2027 or 2028, depending on the device class, to adhere to the new regulations.
+Aligning an initial idea with regulatory expectations requires attention to technical, environmental and human-factor considerations.
+The EU Medical Devices Directive (MDD) was replaced by the EU Medical Device Regulation (MDR) and In-Vitro Medical Device Regulation (IVDR) on May 26, 2026.
+Thanks to support from the European Parliament, manufacturers now have until 2027 or 2028, depending on device class, to complete recertification under the updated rules.

 • adoption of ISO 13485 by businesses preparing to create medical products,